Welcome to the Behavioural Science (BS) Lab!

 Shehla Ahmad was a co-op research assistant in the summer of 2020.
 She helped track down fake news for the lab!
 Shehla is a Masters in Human Resource Management student at the University of Regina.

-Friends of the lab & current collaborators
+Mentors, friends of the lab, & current collaborators

 David Rand is the Erwin H. Schell Professor and an Associate Professor of Management Science and Brain and Cognitive Sciences at MIT Sloan.
+Dave was my postdoctoral advisor at Yale and we have since formed a longstanding research team.

 Jonathan Fugelsang is a Professor in the Department of Psychology at the University of Waterloo.
+Jon was my PhD co-supervisor.

 Derek Koehler is a Professor in the Department of Psychology at the University of Waterloo.
+Derek was my PhD co-supervisor.

 Valerie Thompson is a Professor in the Department of Psychology at the University of Saskatchewan.
+Val was my honours supervisor in undergrad.
+She taught me how to do science.

 James Allen Cheyne is an Emeritus Professor in the Department of Psychology at the University of Waterloo (now fully retired).
 He retains a spot on my website because he is the most interesting person in the world.